STATE OF THE STATES:

 Letter From AKF President & CEO, LaVarne A. Burton

-We all deserve the best kidney care, no matter where we live or the color of our skin.
+Everyone deserves access to the best kidney care that is available, regardless of where they live or the color of their skin.

-That’s why we at the American Kidney Fund (AKF) are leading efforts at the state and federal level to advocate for policies to improve living organ donation.
-The bipartisan Living Donor Protection Act, introduced last April in both the U.S. House of Representatives and Senate (H.R.
-2923 and S. 1384), would provide baseline protections nationwide, ensuring that living organ donors have FMLA and anti-discrimination protections.
-Passage of this legislation would mean that the lowest Report Card grade any state could receive would be a C. Through our Annual State of the States: Living Donor Protection Report Card, we track progress in achieving much-needed policy protections.
+That’s why at the American Kidney Fund (AKF), we are leading efforts at the state and federal level to advocate for policies to improve living organ donation.
+We’re calling on both the U.S. House of Representatives and Senate to reintroduce the Living Donor Protection Act.
+This federal legislation would provide baseline protections nationwide, ensuring that living organ donors have FMLA and anti-discrimination protections.
+Passage of this legislation would mean that the lowest grade on our State of the States: Living Donor Protection Report Card would be a C.

 Sincerely,